 Also, make high-carb junk food a rare treat—not part of your daily diet.
 BTW, if you do add grains back into your diet, I recommend sticking to organic, non-GMO grains and—when possible—choosing grains that are ancient, sprouted, and/or fermented.

-Strategy #3: Know your own body.
+Strategy #3: Focus on how carbs effect your body.

 No two people are alike, and what works for someone else may not work for you—especially when it comes to food.
 That’s why I want you to play detective as you start reintroducing carbs after low carb dieting, and explore questions like these: